akirosingh/BetaHangtime/README.md

 # The goal of this repo is to create a tool for annotating hangtime for climbing videos

 # TODOs

-Improvements to make:
-Copy pasteable text bracket for video
 Input video start time minute:seconds to adjust the x axis for the realtime.

 User experience.